moin-kp/cc-bad-poets-society/README.md

 ## Project Overview

-This poem generator is part of a Computational Creativity assignment exploring how computational systems can create artistic content.
+This poem generator explores how computational systems can create artistic content.
 The generator uses templates and grammar rules to produce original poetry by combining words from curated word banks.

 ## Usage